ntustison/Histograms/Text/intro.md

 * Gaussian mixture modeling (GMM) of the intensity histogram with Markov random field (MRF) spatial prior modeling [@Tustison:2011aa]

-where each of these algorithms has been contextualized in terms of the intensity histogram for facilitating comparison.
+where each of these algorithms has been purposely contextualized in terms of the intensity histogram for facilitating comparison.

-An early semi-automated technique used to compare smokers and never-smokers relied on manually drawn regions to determine a threshold value based on the mean signal and noise values [@Woodhouse:2005aa].
-Related approaches, which use a simple rescaled threshold value to binarize the ventilation image into ventilated/non-ventilated regions [@Thomen:2015aa], continue to find modern application [@Shammi:2021aa].
-Similar to the histogram-only algorithms (i.e., linear binning and hierarchical k-means, discussed below), these approaches do not take into account the various MRI artefacts such as noise [@Gudbjartsson:1995aa;@Andersen:1996aa] and the intensity inhomogeneity field [@Sled:1998aa] which prevent hard threshold values from distinguishing tissue types consistent with that of human experts.
+An early semi-automated technique used to compare smokers and never-smokers relied on manually drawn regions to determine a threshold based on the mean signal and noise values [@Woodhouse:2005aa].
+Related approaches, which use a simple rescaled threshold value to binarize the ventilation image into ventilated and non-ventilated regions [@Thomen:2015aa], continue to find modern application [@Shammi:2021aa].
+Similar to the histogram-only algorithms (i.e., linear binning and hierarchical k-means, discussed below), these approaches do not take into account the various MRI artefacts such as noise [@Gudbjartsson:1995aa;@Andersen:1996aa] and the intensity inhomogeneity field [@Sled:1998aa] which prevent hard threshold values from distinguishing tissue types precisely consistent with that of human experts.
 In addition, to provide a more granular categorization of ventilation for greater compatibility with clinical qualitative assessment, many current techniques have increased the number of voxel classes (i.e., clusters) beyond the binary categories of